typora/support.typora.io/_posts/2019-01-05-Shortcut Keys.md

    ![Snip20160814_1](/media/custom-key-binding/Snip20160814_1.png)

 2. Click the "+" button, a dialog sheet would pop up.
-Select "Typora.app" from field `Application`, then input the exact name of the menu command you want to add, and then input the shortcut key you want to assign.
+Select "Typora.app" from field `Application`, then enter the exact name of the menu command you want to add, and then type the shortcut key combination you want to assign.

-   For example, assume you want to add/change the shortcut key to pin Typora's window, you could fill the dialog like following:
+   For example, assume you want to add/change the shortcut key to pin Typora's window, you can fill the dialog box as follows:

    ![Snip20160814_5](/media/custom-key-binding/Snip20160814_5.png)